Who Made American Pottery Bird Figurines?[retrieved from https://www.cajunc.com/art-pottery-birds]

 Stangl returned to one-glaze production with black gold, antique gold and Granada gold bird figurines from 1965 to 1975.
 A set of bluebird salt and pepper shakers was also a Stangl pottery design.

-The Collector's Encyclopedia Of Stangl Artware, Lamps, and Birds, 2nd Edition by Robert C. Runge, Jr. has photos and extensive information about Stangl's bird production, including the porcelain birds made in 1944 and a china warbler produced in 1954.
+(affiliate link) The Collector's Encyclopedia Of Stangl Artware, Lamps, and Birds, 2nd Edition by Robert C. Runge, Jr. has photos and extensive information about Stangl's bird production, including the porcelain birds made in 1944 and a china warbler produced in 1954.
 We won't discuss the porcelain birds in this writing.

 Cordey China Company produced pottery birds in Trenton, N.J. starting about 1940 under the direction of Bolesaw Cybis, a Polish artist.
 Cybis developed "papka," a combination of porcelain ash and New Jersey clay used to make details on Cordey figurines.
 Cybis left Cordey to develop Cybis porcelains.